How do I learn more about your classes?

 We believe we can provide you with an excellent and unique training experience because of the following:

-- Classes are smaller than other providers (maximum of 6)
+- Classes are smaller than other providers (maximum of 6).
+During COVID-19 Phase 2, our maximum has been reduced to 4.

 - Our classroom is a standalone building without retail activity.
 No other people or dogs walking about to cause distractions.